 - 1.1.
-This document sets out the Council's Treasury Management Strategy Statement. - 1.2.
-The Chartered Institute of Public Finance and Accountancy (CIPFA) defines treasury management as: "the management of the local authority's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks". - 1.3.
+This document sets out the Council's Treasury Management Strategy Statement.
+The Strategy has been developed with reference to and is compliant with the Code of Practice for Treasury Management in the public services (2021 edition) published by The Chartered Institute of Public Finance and Accountancy (CIPFA). - 1.2.
+This Council defines treasury management as: "the management of the local authority's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks". - 1.3.
 The Treasury Management Strategy Statement supports the delivery of the Council's Capital Strategy and provides additional detail on how the Council manages its Treasury Management Activity. - 1.4.
 The Treasury Management Strategy Statement details the policies, practices, objectives and approaches to risk management of its treasury management activities, which is to be monitored by the Audit Committee.
-The primary objectives of the Treasury Management Strategy Statement are: - Security Safeguard the repayment of the principal and interest of its investments on time - Liquidity Ensure adequate liquidity to meet obligations as they fall due - Yield Investment return is the final objective and is considered after the security and liquidity requirements have been satisfied. - 1.5.
+The primary objectives are of the Treasury Management Strategy Statement are: - Security Safeguard the repayment of the principal and interest of its investments on time - Liquidity Ensure adequate liquidity to meet obligations as they fall due - Yield Investment return is the final objective and is considered after security and liquidity requirement have been satisfied. - 1.5.
 This statement is reviewed and approved annually by Council alongside the Council's budget, Medium Term Financial Strategy (MTFS) and Capital Strategy. - 1.6.
-The Director of Finance in consultation with the Portfolio Holder Resources has delegated authority to approve any variation to the Treasury Management Strategy Statement during the year with the objective of maximising the Council's returns without significantly increasing risk.
+This organisation regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
+Accordingly, the analysis and reporting of treasury management activities will focus on their risk implications for the organisation and any financial instruments entered into to manage these risks. - 1.7.
+This organisation acknowledges that effective treasury management will provide support towards the achievement of its business and service objectives.
+It is therefore committed to the principles of achieving value for money in treasury management, and to employing suitable, comprehensive performance measurement techniques within the context of effective risk management. - 1.8.
+The Chief Finance Officer in consultation with the Portfolio Holder Resources has delegated authority to approve any variation to the Treasury Management Strategy Statement during the year with the objective of maximising the Council's returns without significantly increasing risk.